Debt collection and debt recovery in Poland

 Researching a debtor under enforcement proceedings

-Stage 2 – Extrajudicial debt collection
+Stage 2 – Pre-court debt collection procedures

 The first and essential element that opens the extrajudicial stage of debt collection is sending a notice of default / demand for payment to the debtor.
 The notice should include the following information: